Linear regression as a basic model

 Implementation in pure PHP

 We will start without any libraries.
 This is useful not for production, but for building intuition.
 We will use gradient descent, a feature matrix $X$ of size $N$ x $4$, and a weight vector $w$ of length $4$.
-We will add the bias as an extra feature with value 1.

 <?php